Well deck: Traditional

 A well deck is an exposed deck (weather deck) lower than decks fore and aft.
 In particular, it is one enclosed by bulwarks limiting flow of water and thus drainage so that design requirements are specific about drainage and maintenance of such drainage with that definition applying even to small vessels.
 The United States Coast Guard, Sector Upper Mississippi River, Small Passenger Vessel Information Package notes:

 Explicit requirements exist for drainage requirements on ships with well decks.
-On many vessels the cargo hatches and cargo handling booms and winches were located on the well decks between a central superstructure and raised forecastle and poop.
+On many vessels the cargo hatches and cargo handling booms and winches were located on the well decks between a central superstructure and raised forecastle and stern.

 Naval vessels into the World War II era often had well decks between stacks with the space sometimes reserved for aircraft and catapults as seen in the photograph of the USS Indianapolis's well deck (note ladders down into the well deck from surrounding decks).